-Category Portion of Total Withhold per Category Acronym Healthcare Effectiveness Data and Information Set (HEDIS) Measure Portion of Total Withhold Per HEDIS Measure 1.00% (Note: W30, WCV, and ADV measures include trailing decimal to equal a total of W30 Well-Child Visits in First 15 Months of Life (0-15 Months): Percentage of children who turned 15 months old during the measurement year and had six or more well-child visits.
-0.167% WSO Well-Child Visits in First 30 Months of Life (15-30 Months): Percentage of children who turned 30 months old during the measurement year and had two or more well-child visits.
-Access to Care for Children Child & Adolescent Well-Care Visits (3-11yrs): Percentage of members age 3-11 years old who had at least one comprehensive well-care visit with a PCP or an OB/GYN practitioner during the measurement year.
-Children wcv Child & Adolescent Well-Care Visits (12-17yrs): Percentage of members age 12-17 years old who had at least one comprehensive well-care visit with a PCP or an OB/GYN practitioner during the measurement year.
-1.00%) Child & Adolescent Well-Care Visits (18-21yrs): Percentage of members age 18-21 years old who had at least one comprehensive well-care visit with a PCP or an OB/GYN practitioner during the measurement year.
-0.167% ADV Annual Dental Visits (Total): Percentage of members 2-20 years of age who had at least one dental visit during the measurement year.
-0.167% Screening & cis Childhood Immunization Status (Combo 10): Percentage of children 2 years of age who had four diphtheria, tetanus and acellular pertussis (DTaP); three polio (IPV); one measles, mumps and rubella (MMR); three haemophilus influenza type B (HiB); three hepatitis B (HepB), one chicken pox (VZV); four pneumococcal conjugate (PCV); one hepatitis A (HepA); two or three rotavirus (RV); and two influenza (flu) vaccines by their second birthday.
-0.20% Immunizations for Children 0.55% IMA Immunizations for Adolescents (Combo 1): Percentage of adolescents 13 years of age who had one dose of meningococcal conjugate vaccine, one tetanus, diphtheria toxoids and acellular pertussis (DTaP) vaccine by their 13th birthday.
+HEDIS HEDIS Measure Withhold Amount Abbreviation Access to Care for Children W30 Well-Child Visits in the First 30 Months of Life (0-15 months): Percentage of members who turned 15 months old during the measurement year and who had six or more well-child visits.
+0.167% Well-Child Visits in the First 30 Months of Life (15-30 Months): Percentage of members who turned 30 months old during the measurement year and who had two or more well-child visits.
+0.167% WCV Child &amp; Adolescent Well-Care Visits (3-11 yrs): Percentage of members age 3-11 years old who had at least one comprehensive well-care visit with a PCP or an OB/GYN practitioner during the measurement year.
+0.167% Child &amp; Adolescent Well-Care Visits (12-17 yrs): Percentage of members age 12-17 years old who had at least one comprehensive well-care visit with a PCP or an OB/GYN practitioner during the measurement year.
+0.167% Child &amp; Adolescent Well-Care Visits (18-21 yrs): Percentage of members age 18-21 years old who had at least one comprehensive well-care visit with a PCP or anOB/GYN practitioner during the measurement year.
+0.167% ADV Annual Dental Visits (Total): Percentage of members 2-20 years of age who had atleast one dental visit during the measurement year.
+0.167% Screening & Immunizations for Children CIS Childhood Immunization Status (Combo 10): Percentage of children 2 years of age who had four diphtheria, tetanus and acellular pertussis (DTaP); three polio (IPV); one measles, mumps and rubella (MMR); three haemophilus influenza typeB (HiB); three hepatitis B (HepB), one chicken pox (VZV); four pneumococcal conjugate (PCV); one hepatitis A (HepA); two or three rotavirus (RV); and two influenza (flu) vaccines by their second birthday.
+0.20%

+IMA Immunizations for Adolescents: Percentage of adolescents 13 years of age who had one dose of meningococcal conjugate vaccine, one tetanus, diphtheria toxoids and a cellular pertussis (TdaP), and have completed the human papillomavirus (HPV) vaccine series by their 13th birthday.
 0.20% LSC Lead Screening in Children: Percentage of children 2 years of age who had one or more capillary or venous lead blood test for lead poisoning by their second birthday.
-0.15% Chronic Disease Management - Children 0.10% AMR Asthma Medication Ratio (Total): Percentage of members 5-64 years of age who were identified as having persistent asthma and had a ratio of controller medications to total asthma medications of 0.50 or greater during the measurement year.
-0.10% Chronic Disease Management - Adults ent - 0.10% CDC CDC Comprehensive Diabetes Care: Percentage of members 18-/5 years of age with diabetes (type 1 and type 2) who had HbA1c Control (<8.0%) 0.10% PPC Timeliness of Prenatal Care: Percentage of deliveries that received a prenatal care visit in the first trimester, on or before the enrollment start date or within 42 days of enrollment in the organization.
-0.15% Women's Health 0.40% Postpartum Care: Percentage of deliveries that had a postpartum visit on or between 7 and 84 days after delivery.
-0.15% CHL Chlamydia Screening in Women (Total): Percentage of women 16-24 years of age who were identified as sexually active and who had at least one test for chlamydia during the measurement year.
-0.10% Behavioral Health Follow-Up After Hospitalization for Mental Illness (30 Days): Percentage of discharges for members 6 years of age and older who were hospitalized for treatment of selected mental illness diagnoses and who had a follow-up visit with a mental health practitioner within 30 days after discharge.
+0.15% Chronic Disease Management - Children AMR Asthma Medication Ratio (Total): Percentage of members 5-64 years of age who were identified as having persistent asthma and had a ratio of controller medications to total asthma medication of 0.50 or greater during the measurement year.
+0.10% Chronic Disease Management -Adults CDC Comprehensive Diabetes Care: Percentage of members 18-75 years of age with diabetes (type 1 and type 2) who had HbA1c Control (<8.0%).
+0.10% Women's Health РРС Timeliness of Prenatal Care: Percentage of deliveries that received a prenatal care visit in the first trimester, on or before the enrollment start date or within 42 days of enrollment in the organization.
+0.15% Postpartum Care: Percentage of deliveries that had a postpartum visit on orbetween 7 and 84 days after delivery.
+0.15% CHL Chlamydia Screening in Women: Percentage of women 16-24 years of age who were identified as sexually active and who had at least one test for chlamydia during the measurement year.
+0.10% Behavioral Health FUH Follow-Up After Hospitalization for Mental Illness (30 Days): Percentage of discharges for members 6 years of age and older who were hospitalized for treatment of selected mental illness diagnoses and who had a follow-up visit with a mental health practitioner within 30 days after discharge.
+0.25%